Keep your amaryllis blooming

 Amaryllis (Hippeastrum hybrids) have beautiful, exotic flowers that come in an array of colors and are most often purchased and grown to bloom around the holidays.
 But you don’t have to pitch them when the holidays are over!
 If it’s hard to say goodbye to your beautiful amaryllis flowers, follow our steps below.
 Come summertime, you’ll be greeted by another round of these blooming beauties.

-Step one — Encourage your bulb to bloom
+Step 1: Encourage your amaryllis bulb to bloom

 - Water thoroughly and set it in a sunny south-facing window.
-Once you see green peeking from the top of the bulb, start watering every time the soil gets dry (about once a week).
+Once you see green peeking from the top of the bulb, start watering every time the soil gets dry (about once a week depending on conditions).

 - Fertilize with a water-soluble plant food.

-Step two — Let the bulb go dormant
+Step 2: Let the amaryllis bulb go dormant

 When the flowers are done, cut the spent flower stalks back near the base.
-Let the foliage grow for a couple months and keep up the watering and fertilizing schedule.
+Let the foliage grow for a couple months and keep up the watering and fertilizing schedule so that the bulb can store up energy to bloom again later.
 Then it’s time to force the bulb into dormancy:

 - Stop watering and move your amaryllis to a cool, dark place — 40 to 45 degrees F. You might want to tip the pot so you won’t absentmindedly water it.